Partners in Compassionate Care (PCC) is a Faith-based Non-Profit Organization founded in 2004.

 Partners in Compassionate Care (PCC) exists for the purpose of providing Christ-centered hope and healing to the people of South Sudan.

-To enable the South Sudanese to own and operate Memorial Christian Hospital (MCH) and its Bush Clinics on a sustainable basis, with appropriate governance and support.
+To enable the South Sudanese to own and operate Memorial Christian Hospital (MCH) and its Satellite Clinics on a sustainable basis, with appropriate governance and support.

 - Christ-Centered—We will care about their physical and spiritual needs.